ChanMunFai/Dissertation/README.md

 Author: Chan Mun Fai

-This is the repository for my MSc in Artificial Intelligence individual project (dissertation) at Imperial College.
+This is the UPDATED repository for my MSc in Artificial Intelligence individual project (dissertation) at Imperial College.

 # Table of Contents
    * [Variational Recurrent Neural Network(VRNN)](#Variational-Recurrent-Neural-Network(VRNN))